How to stop condensation on windows from ruining your home

 One of the cheapest and easiest ways of reducing window condensation is to let fresh air flow around your home.

-"Simply opening a window and airing a room for 10-15 minutes a day will make a massive difference to the build-up of moisture in the home and is enough to exchange the air in an average sized room," says Ryan Schofield, managing director of Thames Valley Window Company.
+"Simply opening a window and airing a room for 10-15 minutes a day will make a massive difference to the build-up of moisture in the home and is enough to exchange the air in an average-sized room," says Ryan Schofield, managing director of Thames Valley Window Company.

-That said, you do need to think of the downsides of relying too heavily on this method.
+Although with rising energy bills, it's important to think of the downsides of relying too heavily on this method.

 "You also need to consider how safe it is to leave a window open, and whether the air coming in is actually dryer than the air going out.
 Average relative humidity (RH) in the UK is often high enough throughout the year to create mould in your home (above 68% RH), and is certainly high enough to cause condensation."